 Along the valley of the river Moraån is a 68-hectare large nature reserve.
 The reserve protects a for Järna important natural and cultural area and covers both forests and grazed fields.
 Over a hundred ancient remains have been registered within the reserve and the white-tailed eagle is known to wander up along the river from the sea.

 Vattgruvmossen Nature Reserve

 The name can be translated to the lake for swimming, but there are no beaches to be found here.
-This lake was recreated in the beginning of the 21st century.
-It had in 1925 been drained to make space for agriculture, but is now once more a popular spot for birds and birdwatchers.
-For the ones looking for a better view, there is a watchtower at the lakes western shores.
+This lake was recreated at the beginning of the 21st century.
+It had in 1925 been drained to make space for agriculture but is now once more a popular spot for birds and birdwatchers.
+For the ones looking for a better view, there is a watchtower at the lake’s western shores.

 Pilkrogsviken, or the Bay of Pilkrog, is to the east of Järna.
 It is an open landscape with fields grazed by cattle.
 A watchtower offers a view out over the bay for anyone looking for birds.

 Farstanäs Nature Reserve is an area owned by Södertälje Municipality and located to the east of Järna.
 Here you will find Farstanäs Camping as well as the beach Farstanäsbadet.
 It covers an area of 383 hectares and includes the estate Farsta Säteri, with buildings dating back to the 18th century.